Amourspirit/python_ooo_dev_tools/docs/help/writer/format/modify/para/indent_spacing.rst

 and :py:class:`ooodev.format.writer.modify.para.indent_space.Spacing` classes are used to set the Indent & Spacing style of a paragraph.

-Default Paragraph Outline & List Style Dialog
+Default Paragraph Indent & Spacing Style Dialog

 .. cssclass:: screen_shot